The Public Competition Enforcement Review: Italy

 The Italian Competition Authority (ICA) enforces EU and national competition rules in Italy.

 Each of the ICA's five directorates deals with mergers, abuses and restrictive practices in their assigned business sectors.
 The ICA also has advocacy powers.
-It reports to the Parliament and the government on any laws, regulations and general administrative acts that give rise to competition concerns and are not justified by general interest considerations.
-The ICA is also entitled to challenge secondary legislation, acts and decisions of public administrations that it considers incompatible with competition law, before the administrative courts.
+It reports to Parliament and the government on any laws, regulations and general administrative acts that give rise to competition concerns and are not justified by general interest considerations.
+The ICA is also entitled to challenge before the administrative courts secondary legislation, acts and decisions of public administrations that it considers incompatible with competition law.
 Furthermore, the ICA is empowered to address abuses of economic dependence, unfair commercial practices and conflicts of interest of government officials.
-Since 2012, the ICA also manages the system of legality rating, an indicator of companies' compliance with high standards of legality.2
+Since 2012, the ICA has also managed the legal rating system, an indicator of companies' compliance with high standards of legality.2

-Case teams in each directorate conduct the investigations, while the opening and final decisions, as well as the decisions to notify the statements of objections, are taken by a college of three members appointed by the presidents of the two branches of the Parliament.
+Case teams in each directorate conduct the investigations.
+The opening and final decisions, as well as decisions to notify the statements of objections, are taken by a college of three members appointed by the presidents of the two branches of Parliament.

 i Significant cases